ricardojoserf/subdoler/README.md

 ## From Companies name

+It calculates the IP ranges of the companies in IPv4info and extracts the domains in these IPs.
+You can use a tmux session or let the program open many terminal windows:

 ```
 python subdoler.py -c COMPANIES_FILE -o OUTPUT_PREFIX -t {tmux|gnome-terminal}
 ```

-It calculates the IP ranges of the companies in IPv4info and extracts the domains in these IPs:

 ![image](images/image0.jpg)